Unforeseen factors caused the raid of two Ukrainian brigades in Zaporizhzhia to fail, the most modern Leopard 2A6 tanks were destroyed.

 The attack near the village of Malaya Tokmachka to break through the Russian defense line on June 8 was unsuccessful and was a major setback for Ukraine.

-Ukraine’s allies have so far committed to delivering only 21 Leopard 2A6s, the most advanced variant of the German-made main battle tank, and 109 M2 infantry fighting vehicles armed with US-made anti-tank missiles.
-The failed raid on June 8 cost Ukraine’s 33rd and 47th brigades 5 percent of their combat vehicles in a single morning.
+Ukraine’s allies have so far only committed to delivering 21 Leopard 2A6s, the most modern variant of the German-made main battle tank, and 109 M2 infantry fighting vehicles equipped with anti-tank missiles made in the US.
+The failed raid on June 8 caused Ukraine’s 33rd and 47th brigades to lose up to 5% of their combat vehicles in just one morning.

 Western experts believe that breaking through the enemy's defense is the most difficult and damaging stage for any armored unit, which was clearly demonstrated in the battle near the village of Malaya Tokmachka.